Experience winter like never before!

 Head to Montmorency Falls Park to admire the winter landscape.
 The ice-bound cliffs bordering the falls are popular with daredevil climbers, so keep your eyes peeled.
 At the base of the falls, watch for the famous “sugar loaf” that forms as mist and spray freeze during the winter.

 Leave time in your schedule to attend some of the big events that take place over the winter.
 Starting in November, the area around city hall comes to life with the magic of the German Christmas Market.
 And the New Year’s celebrations on Grande Allée go on for several days.
 In February, the Québec Winter Carnival heats up the streets of Old Québec and other neighbourhoods around the city.

 Lace up a pair of skates and soak up the atmosphere—and great Québec music—at the outdoor rink in Place D'Youville.
 Or marvel at the spectacular setting of the ice oval on the Plains of Abraham.
 After you’ve hung up your skates for the night, treat yourself at one of Québec City’s gourmet restaurants or savour some delectable French cuisine at a friendly neighbourhood bistro.

 Morning and Afternoon

 A winter trip to Québec City just wouldn’t be the same without a visit to North America’s one and only Ice Hotel.
 This ephemeral architectural masterpiece is redesigned every year.
 Don’t miss the unique sculptures and incredible décor.
-While you’re there, have a blast at Valcartier Vacation Village.
+While you’re there, have a blast at Village Vacances Valcartier.
 With 35 slides, it’s the largest winter playground in North America.
 Or maybe you’d rather hit the waterslides at Bora Park, Québec’s largest indoor waterpark.